phani0707/AWS_CloudFront/README.md

 - ✅ Cache behavior with TTL (Time to Live)
 - ✅ Manual Cache Invalidation using the AWS Console
 - ✅ Integration with AWS SSL/TLS, CloudWatch
-- ✅ Use Case: Image delivery with version updates
+- ✅ Use Case: Website delivery with version updates

 ---